 The final grade of this course consists of the following elements:

-The requirements for MA and ResMA students are differentiated: ResMA students will be given more challenging assignments than MA students and their papers are expected to be 25% longer than those of MA students.
+The requirements for MA and ResMA students are differentiated: the papers of ResMA are expected to be 25% longer than those of MA students.

 The final mark for the course is established by determining the weighted average.

 If the overall mark is unsatisfactory, only the paper may be re-written.